sundelinustc/IBMMA/README.md

 In summary, IBMMA is an optimal tool for big neuroimaging data analysis and displaying statistical results.
 Its powerful capabilities, versatility, and user-friendly output make it an indispensable asset for researchers working with large-scale neuroimaging datasets from multiple study sites.

+# Installation

+IBMMA is still at its beta version.
+Users please download the whole folder and unpack it somewhere (the working space) in your computer.
+Make sure that, in this folder, there is a file called "**_path_para.xlsx_**" and a folder called "**_SDL_functions_**".

 # How Does it Work

 IBMMA has a pipeline to automatically run all steps of Meta- & Mega-analysis.
-The users just need to dowload the package and setup the "path_para.xlsx" file correctly.
+The users just need to dowload the package and setup the "_path_para.xlsx_" file correctly.
+After that, the users could run IBMMA by entering "**_python ibmma.py_**" in the terminal and wait for the final outcomes.

 **Step 1**: IBMMA search all files (data, mask, and information) based on their paths and patterns (part of the filenames) listed in "path_para.xlsx".
+It also generates a new folder "**_Processes_**" to save all of the temporal outputs.

 -- Sheet "demographic_clinical" indicates the path to the .xlsx file and the name of the sheet for demographic and clinical information.